pspdev/psp-pacman/README.md

 ### Building a package

-Building a package requires a PSPBUILD script.
+Building a package requires a ``PSPBUILD`` script.
 Here is [an example](https://git.archlinux.org/pacman.git/plain/proto/PKGBUILD.proto) and [some documentation on which options are available](https://wiki.archlinux.org/index.php/PKGBUILD).
-Do **not** called it PKGBUILD, though, use PSPBUILD instead.
+Do **not** call it ``PKGBUILD``, though, use ``PSPBUILD`` instead.

-Packages can be build by running the following command in a directory with a PSPBUILD file:
+Packages can be build by running the following command in a directory with a PSPBUILD file in it:
 ```
 psp-makepkg
 ```